24 Evidence-Based Health Benefits of Turmeric Curcumin

 - Akazawa N, Choi Y, Miyaki A, et al. Curcumin ingestion and exercise training improve vascular endothelial function in postmenopausal women.
 Nutr Res.
 2012;32(10):795-9.

-- Sugawara J, Akazawa N, Miyaki A, et al. Effect of endurance exercise training and curcumin intake on central arterial hemodynamics in postmenopausal women: pilot study.
+- Sugawara J, Akazawa N, Miyaki A, et al. Effect of endurance exercise training and curcumin intake on central arterial hemodynamics in postmenopausal women: a pilot study.
 Am J Hypertens.
 2012;25(6):651-6.

 - Oliver JM, Stoner L, Rowlands DS, et al. Novel Form of Curcumin Improves Endothelial Function in Young, Healthy Individuals: A Double-Blind Placebo-Controlled Study.
 J Nutr Metab.
 2016;2016:1089653.